shaunpez/shaunpezeshki.com/src/blog/post-45.md

 Because qubits are unstable.

-They lose information if they're disturbed—by heat, noise, or even the act of being measured.
+They lose information if they're disturbed (by heat, noise, or even the act of being measured).
 Running a quantum computer is like trying to keep a house of cards standing during a wind tunnel test.

 Until now, this made quantum computing more theoretical than practical.

 Microsoft's new chip, **Majorana-1**, changes that.
 It uses a particle called the **Majorana**, which is its own antiparticle.
-These particles exist in a **topological state**—a newly discovered state of matter that resists interference and holds quantum data more reliably.
+These particles exist in a **topological state** (a newly discovered state of matter that resists interference and holds quantum data more reliably).

 The chip only has 8 qubits today.
 But it's designed to scale to over 1 million.
-That's the level researchers say is needed to start solving big real-world problems—like drug discovery, climate modeling, and high-frequency financial simulation.
+That's the level researchers say is needed to start solving big real-world problems (like drug discovery, climate modeling, and high-frequency financial simulation).

 It also happens to be more than enough to break the encryption that keeps your digital life secure.